activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

   Both Transactions can't make progress.
 Remember that in 2PL, transactions need to hold the lock till they either commit or abort.
 Simply waiting and re-trying the query doesn't help.
 To make progress, one of them has to give up and abort.
   </p>
 </div>
-SQLite allows setting a [busy_timeout](https://www.sqlite.org/c3ref/busy_timeout.html) for waiting and re-trying individual queries. `busy_timeout` sets a [busy_handler](https://www.sqlite.org/c3ref/busy_handler.html) which is capable of detecting deadlocks and immediately failing with `SQLITE_BUSY`.
+SQLite allows setting a [busy_timeout](https://www.sqlite.org/c3ref/busy_timeout.html) for waiting and re-trying individual queries. `busy_timeout` sets a [busy_handler](https://www.sqlite.org/c3ref/busy_handler.html) which is capable of detecting deadlocks and stale snapshots.
+It immediately fails with a `SQLITE_BUSY` error on detecting such cases.
 From its documentation

 > The presence of a busy handler does not guarantee that it will be invoked when there is lock contention.
 If SQLite determines that invoking the busy handler could result in a deadlock, it will go ahead and return SQLITE_BUSY to the application instead of invoking the busy handler